Marcos Rogério de Lima: Ultimate Fighting Championship

 Lima made his promotional debut on May 31, 2014, at The Ultimate Fighter Brazil 3 Finale against Richardson Moreira.
 He won the fight via knockout in the first round.

 In his second bout for the promotion, Lima faced Igor Pokrajac in the light heavyweight division on December 20, 2014, at UFC Fight Night: Machida vs. Dollaway.
 He won the fight via TKO in the first round.

 He was briefly linked to a bout with Nikita Krylov on June 20, 2015, at UFC Fight Night 69.
 However, the pairing was booked to take place a week later at UFC Fight Night 70.
 Subsequently, Lima was removed from the card on June 19, after visa issues restricted his entry to the United States.
 The bout with Krylov eventually took place on August 23, 2015, at UFC Fight Night 74, with Lima losing by way of submission due to a rear naked choke in the first round.

 Lima next faced Clint Hester on April 23, 2016, at UFC 197.
 He won the one sided fight via submission in the first round.

 Lima was briefly linked to a bout with Gian Villante on November 12, 2016, at UFC 205.
 However, Villante pulled out of the fight on September 21 citing injury and the bout was scrapped.
 Subsequently, Lima was quickly rescheduled and faced promotional newcomer Gadzhimurad Antigulov the following week at UFC Fight Night 100.
 He was quickly submitted in the first round.

 Lima next faced Jeremy Kimball at UFC on Fox: Shevchenko vs. Peña on January 28, 2017.
 At the weigh-ins, Lima came in at 209.5 lbs, over the light heavyweight limit of 206 lbs.
 As a result, Lima was fined 20% of his purse, which went to Kimball and the bout proceeded as scheduled at catchweight.
 He won the fight via TKO in the first round.

 Lima next faced Ovince Saint Preux on April 22, 2017, at UFC Fight Night 108.
 At the weigh ins, Lima weighed in at 210 pounds, 4 pounds over the light heavyweight limit of 206.
 This was the second time consecutively Lima missed weight.
 As a result, he was fined 30% of his fight purse which will go to Saint Preux.
 The bout proceeded as a catchweight.
 He lost the fight via submission in the second round.

 Lima was expected to face Saparbek Safarov on September 2, 2017, at UFC Fight Night 115.
 Before the weigh ins, the UFC announced that Lima had failed an out-of-competition drug screening, testing positive for the banned Anabolic steroids.
 As a result, the bout was cancelled.
-On April 24, 2018, Lima was cleared of intentional use of Performance-enhancing drugs (PEDs) by USADA, where Lima was believed to had taken tainted supplement which contained hydrochlorothiazide and anastrozole from the compounding pharmacies in Brazil.
+On April 24, 2018, Lima was cleared of intentional use of performance-enhancing drugs (PEDs) by USADA, where Lima was believed to have taken tainted supplement which contained hydrochlorothiazide and anastrozole from the compounding pharmacies in Brazil.
 He is eligible to compete immediately as of April 24, 2018.